St. John's Church, Dewsbury

 All Saints Pavement, York

-Furniss & Sons successfully undertook to re fix the clock (seen in the photograph) to the North face of the belltower of this Grade I Medieval Church.
-The 2 meter diameter stone clock face weighed in at around 1500 kg and interestingly had the date 1808 carved into the rear.
-The Clock to the opposite face of the tower was completely replaced by a carefully crafted copy of the original, both clocks are now back in full working order.
+Furniss & Sons successfully undertook to re fix the large stone clock face (seen in the photograph) to the the belltower of Grade I All Saints Church in York.
+The 2 meter diameter stone clock face which weighed in at around 1500 kg was in danger of falling away from the tower due to corrosion of the iron fixings.
+Furniss & Sons also commissioned a new metal replacement clockface to the opposite side of the tower, this one being too badly damaged to save.
+On completion of the external works the clock's inner workings were overhauled.
+Both clocks are now back in full working order.

 St Micheal The Archangel, Kirkby Malham

 St. Micheals Church, Kirkby Malham, described as the "Minster of the Dales" is a magnificent Grade I Church which lies in the heart of Yorkshire Dales.
 It is a testament to the skill of the Medieval Church Builders.

 Furniss & Sons undertook to remove earlier problamatic slate & timber roofs over the Nave, and the North Aisle.
 The two roofs were then rebuilt.
 Work included a complicated arrangement of voids incorporating lambs wool roof insulation as well as creating provission for ventilatin.
 The two large roofs were then overlaid with a new stainless steel covering & finally the Church was fitted out with new cast iron rainwater goods.